MO-RISE/keelson-connector-lidar-yd/README.md

 YD Lidar connector to Keelson.
 Publishing point clouds to the keelson network.

+**OBS!
+To run the scipt on other systems then linux-x86 you need to build your own python installable package of ydlindar.**

 Supported and tested sensor types:

 - G4 (Budrate: 230400 SampleRate: 9/8/4)